-1. I hereby petition the Court for review of the decision of the Court of Criminal Appeals [on appeal by the United States under Article 62, Uniform Code of Military Justice, 10 USC § 862] [on appeal under Article 66, Uniform Code of Military Justice, 10 USC § 866].

-2. I understand that, unless I specifically request the contrary, a military lawyer will be designated by the Judge Advocate General to represent me free of charge before the U.S. Court of Appeals for the Armed Forces.
+- 1. I hereby petition the Court for review of the decision of the Court of Criminal Appeals [on appeal by the United States under Article 62, Uniform Code of Military Justice, 10 USC § 862] [on appeal under Article 66, Uniform Code of Military Justice, 10 USC § 866]. - 2.
+I understand that, unless I specifically request the contrary, a military lawyer will be designated by the Judge Advocate General to represent me free of charge before the U.S. Court of Appeals for the Armed Forces.

+SIGNED:

-SIGNED: (Put your signature here)
+(Put your signature here)

+DATED:

-DATED: (Put mailing date here)
+(Put mailing date here)

 MAIL TO:

-U.S. Court of Appeals for the Armed Forces 450 E Street, NW Washington, D.C.
+U.S. Court of Appeals for the Armed Forces

+450 E Street, NW

+Washington, D.C.
 20442-0001

-(b) Form To Be Used By An Appellant's Counsel.
-A petition for grant of review under Rule 18(a)(1) filed by counsel on behalf of an appellant will be substantially in the following form:
+of review under Rule 18(a)(1) file will be substantially in the follow IN THE UNITED STA ppellant's Counsel.
+A petition for granted by counsel on behalf of an appellant ving form: TES COURT OF APPEALS ARMED FORCES

 UNITED STATES, Appellee PETITION FOR GRANT OF REVIEW

+v.

-(Full typed name, rank, & service of appellant) Appellant Crim.App.
+(Full typed name, rank, & service of appellant) Crim.App.
 Dkt.
-No.
+No

-USCA Dkt.
-No. [For Court use only]
+Appellant USCA Dkt.
+No [For Court use only]